 In 1877, the Bell Telephone Company was founded and later reorganized as two entities: American Bell and New England Telephone.

-The early phones were of the “hand crank” type that involved the magneto system, with a small generator contained inside the telephone’s wooden box.
+The early phones were the “hand crank” type that involved the magneto system, with a small generator contained inside the telephone’s wooden box.
 When used, the telephone placed a call to a central exchange switchboard that facilitated the connection to another telephone.

 The first commercial telephone exchange opened in New Haven, Connecticut, in 1878.
 It had 21 customers and operated as a franchisee, under a license from Bell Telephone.
 It’s interesting to note that the first telephone classified director also appeared in New Haven.